tyleretters/nor.the-rn.info/_posts/2022-03-31-operation-march.md

 date: 2022-03-31
 tags: ['Wildcard']
 ---
-*Reminder: Northern Information, LLC respects your digital sovereignty.
-I never track you and I never post paid content.
-This is node 31/31 of Operation March.*

 Operation March is over.
 30 posts in 31 days.
 (I finished an EP somewhere in there which explains the missing post.)
 What did I learn?
 What was the experiment?
 The hypothesis?<!--x-->

 I knew I could share something each day.
 Putting words to bytes has never been a blocker.
 I was curious if I could share something *meaningful* or *interesting* each day?